-- Remove from oven and when cool enough to touch, peel away and discard skins.
+- Remove them from oven and let them cool enough to handle them, then peel and discard the sweet potato skins.

-- Mash sweet potatoes with a fork in a bowl.
-Add flour and salt and stir with a fork until a dough starts to hold together.
+- Mash the roasted sweet potatoes with a fork in a bowl.
+Add the flour and salt and stir with a fork until a dough starts to hold together.
 Knead dough together using clean hands just until it comes together into a smooth soft ball.
 Be careful not to over work the dough.
-Dough should be soft and pillowy, not firm or dense.
+The dough should be soft and pillowy, not firm or dense.

-- At this point gnocchi can be cooked right away or refrigerated for up to 2 days before use or frozen in a single layer on a baking sheet and then transferred to a freezer safe container and stored in the freezer for up to 6 months.
+- At this point the gnocchi can be cooked right away or refrigerated in an airtight container for up to 2 days before cooking them.
+To freeze the gnocchi for longer storage first freeze them in a single layer on a baking sheet and then transfer them to a freezer bag and store in the freezer for up to 6 months.
 To cook frozen gnocchi add them directly to the boiling water, do not thaw them first.